-- ➤ Danger you must check that there is no immediate danger to yourself or the person.
-You need to assess whether it is safe for you to enter the area to resuscitate them e.g., they are drowning - ➤ Response you need to check if they respond to stimuli ask them questions such as: "open your eyes?" or "can you hear me?"
-Then, gently shake their shoulders and see if they respond.
+- Response you need to check if they respond to stimuli ask them questions such as: "open your eyes?" or "can you hear me?"
+Then, firmly squeeze their shoulders and see if they respond.
 If they respond, you should leave them in their current position and summon help; monitor their vital signs and treat any conditions, such as wounds, until help arrives, or they recover.
-If there is no response, you should shout for help and follow the steps below

-- > Send for help call 000 for an ambulance, or get someone else to make the call for you - ➤ Airway now you should open the airway.
-Place one hand on the forehead and use two fingers to lift the chin (moving the tongue away from the back of the casualty's mouth).
+If there is no response, you should shout for help and follow the steps below - Send for help call 000 for an ambulance, or get someone else to make the call for you - Airway now you should open the airway.
+Place one hand on the forehead and use two fingers to lift the chin, neutral head alignment for infant (moving the tongue away from the back of the casualty's mouth).
 If need be, you may have to turn them on their back to open the airway.
-If there is foreign material in their mouth, open it, place them in the recovery position and clear their airway with your fingers - ➤ Breathing put your cheek close to their mouth; look, listen and feel for up to ten seconds you should be checking to see if: - their chest is rising and falling - o you can hear them breathing - you can feel the breath on your cheek - ➤ CPR If they are not breathing, start CPR at a ratio of 30 chest compressions for two breaths.
-Continue this until help arrives, or the person recovers - ➤ Defibrillation if the patient is still not recovered, apply the defibrillator, and follow the voice prompts.
+If there is foreign material in their mouth, open it, place them in the recovery position and clear their airway with your fingers - Breathing put your cheek close to their mouth; look, listen and feel for up to ten seconds you should be checking to see if: - o their chest is rising and falling - you can hear them breathing - you can feel the breath on your cheek - CPR If they are not breathing, start CPR at a ratio of 30 chest compressions for two breaths.
+Continue this until help arrives, or the person recovers - Defibrillation if the patient is still not recovered, apply the defibrillator, and follow the voice prompts.